 Inspired by a combination of their experience with design sprints, their own experiments, and reader feedback, Knapp and Zeratsky created a four-step framework that can make time if repeated daily.

 Step 1: Highlight

 The first step is to select a highlight.
 This is a task that will be your top aim for the day and what your day will be organized around.
-Because most of us don’t have the luxury to ignore all the things on our to-do lists, including a highlight is a way to take control in how our time is spent.
-Ideally it should take about 60 to 90 minutes to do.
+Because most of us don’t have the luxury to ignore all the things on our to-do lists, including a highlight is a way to take control of how our time is spent.
+Ideally, it should take about 60 to 90 minutes to do.